|

 watchdog, waterfall, witchcraft.
 The first time you hear these

-words, you’re not completely certain of their meaning; but, after
+words, you’re not completely certain of their meanings; but, after

 learning their definitions, you’ll probably remember them.